-4.1 Management facilities for spent nuclear fuel
+D.1 Management facilities for spent nuclear fuel

-There are three sites with nuclear facilities in Norway, as seen at the map in Figure 4-1 all operated by IFE1.
+There are three sites with nuclear facilities in Norway, as seen at the map in Figure D-1 all operated by IFE^{1} .

-The fuel used in the HBWR is low to medium enriched uranium oxide, mostly 6%.
-Although for experimental purposes enrichment levels up to 20 % is being used.
-MOX fuel is also part of the experimental program with enrichment up to 10 % fissile Pu, however to a limited extent.
+The fuel used in the HBWR is low to medium enriched uranium dioxide, mostly 6%.
+However, for the experimental purposes the enrichment of UO_2 can be achieved up to 20 %.
+MOX fuel is also part of the experimental program with enrichment up to 10 % fissile Pu to a limited extent.